-In brief: Morocco has good 4G coverage in cities and tourist areas, but roaming with your European carrier can cost you much more per day.
+In brief: Morocco has good 4G coverage in cities and tourist areas, but roaming with your European provider can cost you much more per day.
 A Morocco-specific eSIM gives you local data at competitive prices for the entire week, with no bill surprises.
 Activate it at home and you'll have internet from the moment you land.

-Does the eSIM work well in Morocco?
+Does eSIM work well in Morocco?

 Quality international eSIMs typically connect to the Maroc Telecom (IAM) network, the country's leading operator with the most extensive infrastructure.
 IAM has roaming agreements with the vast majority of global eSIM providers, ensuring compatibility with virtually any eSIM you purchase.